 Research in Fang group focuses on study of light-matter interactions and light manipulation at micro- and nano-scales.
-Guided by exploratory theories, research emphasis is given to device demonstrations and multi-scale integrations for addressing challenges in chip-scale optical information processing and optical quantum technology.
-Current research topics include:
+Guided by exploratory theories, research emphasis is given to device demonstrations and multi-scale integrations for applications in photonic quantum information processing and quantum metrology.
+Current research projects include:

 - Quantum photonics